Christine Gendron, MPAff, Executive Director

 Jack Nowicki, LCSW- Senior Program Development Specialist

 Jack has been with TNOYS for 14 years providing training and consultation services for youth services.
 He is also a lecturer at the UT School of Social Work.
-He has over 35 years of experience working with youth and families, including at Child Protective Services, Waco Center for Youth (residential treatment), LifeWorks here in Austin, and in a private practice for marriage and family counseling.
+He has more than 35 years of experience working with youth and families, including at Child Protective Services, Waco Center for Youth (residential treatment), LifeWorks here in Austin, and in a private practice for marriage and family counseling.
 Jack is a Licensed Clinical Social worker in the State of Texas.
 He is also certified in ICA Group Facilitation Methods, trained as a trainer in the “Strengthening Families Program,” and the “Be Proud!
 Be Responsible” curriculum, and a Certified Master Practitioner of Neuro-Linguistic Programming.His areas of expertise include strengths-based services, youth and family therapy, youth development, crisis intervention, solution-focused brief therapy, cognitive-behavioral therapy, counseling adolescents, adult education, team building, clinical and staff supervision, and social work ethics.
 He received his Master of Science in Social Work with an emphasis in Direct Social Work practice from the University of Texas at Arlington in 1979.
 In his spare time Jack enjoys gardening and listening to live music.

 Elizabeth Flint, Youth Programs Coordinator